 If you are working on SEO, I think you are better off the difference between the long-tail keywords and short-tail keywords.
 Long-tail keywords narrow down your sales funnel whereas short-tail keywords broaden your market as well as the competition.

-With this keyword analysis, you can understand that as your keyword gets longer it reduces the market exposure but improves the conversion rate.
+With this keyword analysis, you can understand that as your keyword broadens it reduces the market exposure but improves the conversion rate.

 That means when you narrow down the search you are inviting an exclusive group of people through organic search to your page.